schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 What kinds of challenges, encounters and situations are you going to present the characters in order to achieve the above?
 Do you need to ensure every challenge is accompanied by a generous reward?
 Are you going to make every fight hard but fair?
 Will you be relentless in the pursuit of the antagonist’s goals?

-Welche Herausforderungen, Begegnungen und Situationen wirst du den Charakteren präsentieren. um das oben Angesprochene zu erreichen?
+Welche Herausforderungen, Begegnungen und Situationen wirst du den Figuren präsentieren. um das oben Angesprochene zu erreichen?
 Wirst du jede Herausforderung mit einer großzügigen Belohnung begleitet?
 Wirst du jeden Kampf hart führen, aber fair?
 Wirst du in der Verfolgung der Ziele des Gegenspielers unermüdlich sein?

 Answer these questions and everyone at the table will be clear on their role in the coming adventure.